open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 ## Next Section _([Step 4.2](vi-myplanet.md))_ **→**

-In the next step, you will learn about android version of Planet application called myPlanet.
+In the next step, you can learn about the Android version of the Planet application, called myPlanet, if you have an Android device.

 #### Return to [First Steps](vi-first-steps.md#Step_4_-_Planet_and_myPlanet_Tutorial)